bredamatt/cardano-notes/revealjs/Blockchain/threat-models-and-security.md

 ## Two things we disliked about the security of Cardano

-- TODO The committee seems like a vulnerability
+- TODO The committee seems like a vulnerability - e.g. malicious actors can be chosen to the committee

-- TODO
+- TODO Experts can act maliciously and collude with other experts in this regard in the treasury system

 ## How does Cardano protect against common threats?